maor-rozenfeld/sell-bcash/README.md

 # A complete guide to sell your free Bitcoin Cash for Bitcoin

+> ** TAKE A DEEP BREATH **
+> Your Bitcoin Cash doesn't go anywhere.
+> As of 02/08 15:00 UTC, it is not possible to deposit Bitcoin Cash to an exchange in order to trade it for Bitcoin.
+Please be patient and check this guide later.

 This guide assumes you had Bitcoins in possesion prior the hard fork, and you know your private key for those Bitcoins.

-As of 02/08 11:00 UTC, it's not easy or possible to deposit BCH to any of the leading exhanges, but this guide will help you  sell your BCH once these exchange do support BCH deposits.

 ## Step 1 - Secure your Bitcoin